taktik/generator-polymer-typescript/generators/app/templates/Readme.md

   __Package management with npm and bower.__

-  Basicaly Bower is use to install client side package and Npm to development dependency.
+  Bower is used to install client side package and Npm mainly to development dependency.